Focus video player for keyboard shortcuts

 - Go to the Insert tab, choose PivotTable and place it on a new worksheet

-- Drag fields containing text into the ROWS area as desired
+- Drag Date into the COLUMNS area

 Removing items from a PivotTable

 - Drag the Date field back into the field list

 - Drag Price back into the field list